jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 **🔬 Content display and confirmation on the data display**

-The function displays the dataframe (converted from the uploaded excel file) and asks the user's confirmation on the correct or incorrect dataframe display.
+The function displays the DataFrame (converted from the uploaded excel file) and asks the user's confirmation on the correct or incorrect dataframe display.
 ```
 _process_excel_file()
 ```
 This function is called in the _handle_upload() function above.
-It asks the user's confirmation (yes/no) before continuing reading the code.
+It asks the user's confirmation (yes/no) before continuing the code.

 It is important to note that a ValueError is raised if the user's answer is "no" as the code left will not work appropriately.